TheLocust3/budgeting/README.md

 ### next
  - Move business logic API to graphql
+   - mutations
+     - add bucket
+     - delete bucket
+     - add rule
+     - delete rule
+     - manually add integration with credentials
+   - Can we do the Plaid stuff through graphql?
  - some way to manually insert Plaid credentials
  - Better puller
    - Think about how this scales, pull off of queue?
 Don't rely on DB row lock basically